School Results

 The most complete league table of 2026 IB Diploma results across Hong Kong international schools, updated as schools report.

-Last updated: 7 July 2026.
+Last updated: 11 August 2026.
 Unofficial, based on schools’ self-reported average IBDP scores.
-We update this page as each Hong Kong school publishes, so check back through July.
+We update this page as each Hong Kong school publishes, and as figures are revised after official IB reviews and re-marks, so it is worth checking back.

 Results from the May 2026 IB Diploma examinations were released to schools on Sunday 5 July and to students on Monday 6 July.
 Hong Kong has once again ranked among the strongest IB jurisdictions in the world.
 The city’s 2026 average came in at 37.02 across 2,912 candidates, an 11% larger cohort than last year, well above the global average of 30.88.

-School-by-school results are now arriving, and Hong Kong’s top schools have posted a strong year.
+School-by-school results are now in, and Hong Kong’s top schools have posted a strong year.
 St Paul’s Co-educational College again leads the city with a record average of 42.6 and 6 perfect 45s.
-Victoria Shanghai Academy set a school record of 39.5 with 9 perfect scorers, Po Leung Kuk Choi Kai Yau School and St Paul’s each had 6, and Diocesan Boys’ School and St. Stephen’s College 5 each.
-At least 73 Hong Kong students from 17 schools have scored a perfect 45 so far, a count that is still rising as schools report.
+Victoria Shanghai Academy has set a school record of 39.1 with 10 perfect scorers following IB re-marking, Po Leung Kuk Choi Kai Yau School and St Paul’s each had 6, and Diocesan Boys’ School and St. Stephen’s College 5 each.
+At least 73 Hong Kong students from 17 schools scored a perfect 45 in the July count, and results upgraded on review since then have pushed the real tally higher.

 Where Hong Kong sits globally